XiansAiPlatform/XiansAi.PublicDocs/docs/1-getting-started/1-setting-up.md

 ## Creating Your Project

-Xians.ai flows run as standard .NET applications, which can be executed locally or deployed to any server environment.
+Xians.ai agents run as standard .NET applications, which can be executed locally or deployed to any server environment.
 Let's create a new project:

 ```bash
 dotnet new console -n MyNewXiansAiFlow